ingenico-zanetti/mjpegstreamer/README.md

 # mjpegstreamer
-streams MJPEG output from libcamera-vid to multiple network client, starting the stream at a frame start for each client
+Streams MJPEG output from libcamera-vid to multiple network clients, starting the stream at a frame start for each client